hmadland/460/milestone1.md

 	2. study aide
 	3. task management tool

-All other documents can be found [here](https://bitbucket.org/blakebauer/etprogressus)
+All other documents can be found [here](https://bitbucket.org/blakebauer/etprogressus) in our groups bitbucket repo.